uralys/taverne/readme.md

 ## 🎨 idea

 - `Taverne` allows to organize your app State in one or many stores.
-- Access local parts of this global state with `hooks`
 - You can listen to specific parts of specific stores, to allow accurate local rendering from your global app state (see the [advanced section](#-advanced-usage)).

 ```js